Web 2 Market Integration Services Terms of Service

 11.4 The Provider and the Customer shall each implement appropriate technical and organizational measures to ensure an appropriate level of security for the Customer Personal Data.

 11.5 The Provider shall make available to the Customer all information necessary to demonstrate the compliance of the Provider with its obligations under this Clause 11 and the Data Protection Laws.

-11.6 If any changes or prospective changes to the Data Protection Laws result or will result in one or both parties not complying with the Data Protection Laws in relation to processing of Personal Data carried out under this Agreement, then the parties shall use their best endeavors promptly to agree such variations to this Agreement as may be necessary to remedy such non-compliance.
+11.6 If any changes or prospective changes to the Data Protection Laws result or will result in one or both parties not complying with the Data Protection Laws in relation to the processing of Personal Data carried out under this Agreement, then the parties shall use their best endeavors promptly to agree such variations to this Agreement as may be necessary to remedy such non-compliance.

-12.1 The Provider warrants to the Customer that the Hosted Services will not breach any laws, statutes or regulations applicable under United States law.
+12.1 The Provider warrants to the Customer that the Hosted Services will not breach any laws, statutes, or regulations applicable under United States law.